AnswerDotAI/fsdp_qlora/README.md

 --verbose true
 ```

 **Note:** For large batch size or long context training HQQ LoRA is more memory efficient compared to BnB LoRA.
 So if you are running into OOM issues, try using HQQ LoRA.
+For example, HQQ Llama 7b with context length of 512 with bs=32 on 2 40GB A100s and BnB bs=16 requires similar memory.

 ## SLURM Training